documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

           * **Memory Limit**: On this blank the user must fill in with a full number that is the value of the Memory quantity maximum limit the namespace must restrict for it to not exhaust the cluster's computing resources.

-          * ``Confirm``: When the user fills in all the blanks of this form they must click on the button ``Confirm`` for the Mangue.io platform to configure and include the resources quota to the selected namespaces.
+          * ``Confirm`` **button** : When the user fills in all the blanks of this form they must click on the button ``Confirm`` for the Mangue.io platform to configure and include the resources quota to the selected namespaces.

       * **Delete**: The third option this submenu allows the user to erase (delete) a namespace definitely of the cluster that was selected on the “Configurations” tab; and when clicked opens the following interface screen requiring the confirmation on part of the user.